knutzk/kTheTex-bundle/README.md

-The main reason for this package to use Biblatex is the fact that its style files are written in LaTeX code and are therefore much easier to read, to understand and to adjust -- compared to files based on BibTeX code which is painful to work with.
+The main reason for this package to use Biblatex is the fact that its style files are written in LaTeX code and are therefore much easier to read, to understand and to adjust -- compared to files based on BibTeX code which is cumbersome to work with.

 ## To-Do List